MaterializeInc/materialize/doc/developer/design/20241015_add_columns_to_tables.md

 ### Compute

-Our Compute layer will operate entirely on `GlobalId`s.
-Other than some refactoring of what Catalog APIs our Compute layer uses, I don’t anticipate any material changes here.
+Our Compute layer will operate entirely on `GlobalId`s and require only minor refactors the Catalog APIs our Compute layer uses.
+Additionally, we'll should eventually add some Notices around Index selection for tables.
+If a user creates an Index on a Table, then later adds a column to said Table, that Index will no longer get used when querying the table because it is built on a previous version.

 ## Minimal Viable Prototype